 On walks away from the stressful shelter environment

 In classes where the dog is learning basic skills and engaging in stimulating activities e.g., scent work and agility

-In Playgroups where the dog is allowed to play with other dogs
+In playgroups where the dog is invited to play with other dogs

 On weekend outings where the dog is observed in more normal settings

 In foster homes (longer term versions of the above)